Tricorne: Modern usage and legacy

-In Spain the traditional headdress of the Guardia Civil, the oldest law enforcement agency covering the whole country, is the tricornio hat, originally a tricorne.
+In Spain, the traditional headdress of the Guardia Civil, the oldest law enforcement agency covering the whole country, is the tricornio hat, originally a tricorne.
 Its use now is reserved for parades or ceremonies.
 The Royal Corps of Halberdiers within the Spanish Royal Guard wear blue and white with a silver ribbon tricorne as part of their formal dress.

-In France, synagogue officiants (usually not rabbis), wear the tricorne on formal occasions.
-In the French navy and air force, tricornes are still worn by women as a piece of uniform.
+In France, synagogue officiants (usually not rabbis) wear the tricorne on formal occasions.
+In the French Navy and Air Force, tricornes are still worn by women as a piece of uniform.

-The tricorne is a key feature in the University of Minho's academic dress, in Portugal.
-Its origins are as far as 18th century, as being the academic dress of Colégio de Estudos Superiores de S. Paulo, as depicted by tile panels in the Archbishop's Palace of Braga (now Rectorate of the University of Minho).
-Designated by "Tricórnio" (Portuguese for "tricorne"), this academic dress was redesigned and officially set 1989.
+The tricorne is a key feature in the Portuguese University of Minho's academic dress.
+Its origins are as far as the 18th century, as being the academic dress of Colégio de Estudos Superiores de S. Paulo, as depicted by tile panels in the Archbishop's Palace of Braga (now Rectorate of the University of Minho).
+Designated by "Tricórnio" (Portuguese for "tricorne"), this academic dress was redesigned and officially set in 1989.

 In Canada, the tricorne is part of the ceremonial wear of the Speakers, both in the federal Parliament and in some provincial legislatures.
 It is also part of the ceremonial dress for justices of the Supreme Court of Canada.

-In 1981 the milliner John Boyd made the famous pink tricorne hat for Diana, Princess of Wales.
+In 1981, the milliner John Boyd made a famous pink tricorne hat for Diana, Princess of Wales.
 This style became known as the "Lady Di" design and was copied worldwide.